ms042087/Python-PBFT-Blockchain/README.md

-This is an extention to Practical-Byzantine-Fault-Tolerance-PBFT implementation by CyHsiung
+This is an extension to Practical-Byzantine-Fault-Tolerance-PBFT implementation by CyHsiung

 ## ChangeLog
  * Added a Blockchain implementation